tamkeenzarah/tamkeenzarah.github.io/README.md

-# tamkeenzarah.github.io
+# DevOps Assignment-1 Week-1

-## 3 methods of git reset are
+### 3 methods of git reset are
   - soft reset:  files are kept and can be staged back automatically
   - mixed reset: files are reset and moved from git repo to local repo
   - hard reset:  completely destroy any changes in file and remove them from the local directory

-## Define CI, Continuous Delivery & Continuous Deployment
+### Define CI, Continuous Delivery & Continuous Deployment

 **Continuous Integration** is to merge the code into central repo automatically with lesser conflicts.